 Exceptional: For Assistant/Associate Professor, a rating of exceptional indicates outstanding and sustained service.
 Evidence of strong, effective, dedicated teaching is also required, as is proof of contributions to the discipline through intellectual contributions/professional contributions.
-For Professors/ Librarians, a rating of exceptional indicates outstanding, sustained contributions to the discipline through intellectual contributions, professional contributions to the discipline through intellectual contributions, professional contributions to the discipline.
+For Professors/ Librarians, a rating of exceptional indicates outstanding, sustained contributions to the discipline through intellectual contributions, professional contributions to the discipline.
 Evidence of strong, effective, dedicated teaching is also required, as is proof of substantial service.
 For Assistant/ Associate Librarians and Librarians, a rating of exceptional indicates outstanding service as a librarian and strong, productive scholarly activity.